Special Education

 NOTICE OF DESTRUCTION

-Students that graduated in May 2018, please note that your IEP file to include past IEPs and METs (evaluations) will be destroyed on July 24th, 2023.
+Students that graduated in May 2019 or earlier, please note that your IEP file to include past IEPs and METs (evaluations) will be destroyed on July 16th, 2024.
 If you want your file, please contact the Special Education Department, (928)337-2279 ext.
-1206, before the 24th of July 2023.
+1206, before the 16th of July 2024.
 If we do not hear from you, your IEP file will be destroyed.

 Special Education Record Retention/Destruction